canaery/xdflow/README.md

 ## Key Features

-- **Dimension contracts**: transforms declare the dimensions they consume and produce, making axis mistakes, lost coordinates, invalid reshapes, and misaligned predictions easier to catch before they become plausible-looking results.
+- **Dimension contracts**: transforms declare the dimensions they consume and produce, so invalid reshapes and step handoffs fail earlier.
 - **Composition primitives**: sequential `Pipeline`, parallel `TransformUnion`, conditional `SwitchTransform`, per-group `GroupApplyTransform`, and toggleable `OptionalTransform`.
 - **Leakage-aware cross-validation**: validators split on named trial, target, and group coordinates; stateful steps refit only on training folds; out-of-fold predictions are emitted for stacking and ensembles.
-- **Fold-invariant caching**: expensive stateless work (spectrograms, filtering) runs once and is reused across folds and tuning trials, with no manual bookkeeping.
+- **Fold-invariant caching**: expensive stateless work such as spectrograms or filtering can run once and be reused across folds and tuning trials.
 - **Hyperparameter tuning**: Optuna-based search across pipeline architectures, reusable static-prefix caching across tuning trials, optional MLflow logging, and explicit seed management.
 - **Pluggable estimators**: any class implementing the sklearn API — sklearn itself, LightGBM, XGBoost, or your own — drops into the pipeline via `SKLearnTransformer` and `SKLearnPredictor`.
 - **Multi-output support**: a unified interface for multi-target regression, multilabel classification, and sample-weighted training with sklearn-compatible estimators.
-- **Explicit API contracts**: focused transform and pipeline interfaces make custom code easier to write, review, and generate with LLM programming tools.
+- **Explicit API contracts**: focused transform and pipeline interfaces keep custom code small enough to write, test, review, and generate with LLM coding tools.

 ---